Samat4E/CSE15L-Lab-Reports/Cse15l-lab-1.md

 ##  Remotely Connecting
-    Once you installed the VScode, you have to used the **ssh username@ieng6.ucsd.edub** to connect your computer to the server.
-The SSH(Secure Shell)
+      Once you installed the VScode, you have to used the ssh username@ieng6.ucsd.edu to connect your computer to the server.
-    is a network communication protocol that enables two computers to communicate (c.f http or hypertext transfer protocol, which is the protocol used
+    The SSH(Secure Shell) is a network communication protocol that enables two computers to communicate (c.f http or hypertext
-    to transfer hypertext such as web pages) and share data.
+    transfer protocol, which is the protocol used to transfer hypertext such as web pages) and share data.

 ![Screenshot 2023-01-16 203836](https://user-images.githubusercontent.com/122564368/212811306-b32ad445-ab5c-43ad-8af2-f3aed4c1f8f6.png)